Baroque Rome, Squares & Fountains – Half Day Private Tour

 We start from Piazza Farnese, the residence of this Tuscan family, who built the monumental palace, also projected by Michelangelo.

 Then we walk to “Campo de’ Fiori”, once a countryside grassland, which was used as the market of the flowers in the Middle Age.
-A local and lively market is still held here in the morning, with a gloomy bronze statue dominating the center of the Campo: it’s the tribute given by the anticlerical new State of Italy in 19th Century to Giordano Bruno.
+A local and lively market is still held here in the morning, with a gloomy bronze statue dominating the center of the Campo: it’s the tribute given by the anticlerical new State of Italy in 19th Century to Giordano Bruno, the heratical monk burned alive by the Church.

 Leave these memories for reaching the beautiful “Piazza Navona”.
 This oval square was built over the ruins of the private circus of the Roman Emperor Domitian, brother of Titus, the conqueror of Jerusalem.
 “Piazza Navona” was the private forum of the arrogant Pamphilis, great clan of cardinals and popes.
 The most famous artists of the Baroque worked here: Bernini built the wonderful “Fontana dei Quattro Fiumi” in the center, just in front of the church of St Agnes, built by his rival Borromini.
 After this we pass by “San Luigi dei Francesi”, the church of the French, by the huge palaces of the French Cardinals, and if the church is open, we’ll skip inside for having a look the three picture of the notorious painter Caravaggio, murderer and genius.